gitbls/pistrong/README.md

 * `pistrong add fred --device=iPhone --mail fred@domain.com --webdir /var/www/html/vpn --weburl http://myhost/vpn --random`
     Add user Fred, for the deivce iPhone.
 Copy the necessary certs to `webdir`.
 Send Fred mail at the specified email address with links to the certs using `weburl`.
 The device name is a convenience to help you identify where a cert is deployed.
 If --device is not specified, `dev` is used.

-* `pistrong list fred --all`
+* `pistrong list fred --all` [ --full ]
-    List all certs for user fred
+    List all certs for user fred.
+Print the cert contents also if --full specified

 * `pistrong deleteca`
     Delete the whole CA including all user certs.
 You will be asked "are you sure", since this is irreversible and will require that all issued certs be replaced.